Disneytoon Studios: Disneytoon Studios

 In November 2017, Lasseter announced that he would be taking a six-month leave of absence after acknowledging what he called "missteps" in his behavior with employees in a memo addressed to the staff of Disneytoon Studios, Walt Disney Animation Studios, and Pixar.
 According to The Hollywood Reporter and The Washington Post, Lasseter had a history of alleged sexual misconduct towards employees.
 On June 8, 2018, it was announced that Lasseter would leave Disney Animation and Pixar at the end of the year, but would take on a consulting role until then.

 Disneytoon Studios closed on June 28, 2018, resulting in a layoff of 75 animators and staff.
 As a result, the studio's third Planes film about the future of aviation in outer space was removed from both Disney's film release date schedule of April 12, 2019 and from development.

-Since 2019, the studio building has been used as a third building for new productions for Disney Television Animation with former Disneytoon Studios general manager Roberts being promoted new CEO at Disney Television Animation after the departure of long-time CEO Eric Coleman on 2019.
+Since 2019, the studio building has been used as a third building for new productions for Disney Television Animation with Roberts being promoted new CEO at Disney Television Animation after the departure of long-time CEO Eric Coleman in 2019.